andresribeiro/ciara/README.md

 Securely deploy any application on any server.

 - 🛠️ No DevOps Knowledge Required - Focus on your code.
-Ciara focus on your deployment.
+Ciara focuses on your deployment.
 - 🗄️ VM OR Bare Metal - Deploy on any server, cloud or on-premises.
 - 🗝️ Integrated Security - Define your firewall configs in your Ciara configuration.
 We also set Fail2ban for you.
 - 🔧 Automatic OS updates - Leverage kpatch for automatic OS updates.